Reviews You Can Rely On

 Our Verdict

 The Soundcore Space One headphones aim to provide a bass-heavy listening experience, and while they do excel in low-end power, their overall performance is unbalanced.
 We were underwhelmed by the clarity in the mids and highs and found that their treble response lacked the detail needed for a well-rounded sound.
 While these headphones may appeal to bass enthusiasts or listeners primarily of genres like rap and EDM, their mix is poor for vocal-driven or instrument-heavy music.
 With poor active noise cancellation and a narrow soundstage, they struggle to compete with higher-end options in the market.
-Ultimately, they cater to a niche group of listeners, if anyone.
+Ultimately, we suspect they don't really cater to any listener type.

 REASONS TO BUY